halvors/FC2MPPatcher/README.md

 The patch contains no malware or virueses, you're also welcome to read throught our code!

 ### Dedicated Server
-If hosting a server to be used by players thruy VPN, you have to select your VPN adapter before patching!
+If hosting a server to be used by players thru VPN, you have to select your VPN adapter before patching!

 Also please be aware that IP addresses shown in server logs may be misleading, no matter what address is shown the server always listens on 0.0.0.0 (any), which means it's reachable on any network adapter.